Fandango at Home: History

+On February 16, 2024, it was announced that the service would be rebranded as "Fandango at Home" to unify it with its parent company.
+This took effect March 12, 2024.

 Content

 As of June 2019, Vudu's selection contains over 24,000 titles in their catalog and over 8,000 television shows.
 Titles range from major motion pictures, independent films, documentaries, children's programming, anime, musicals, recorded musical performances, cartoons, and television series.
 Vudu has established content licensing contracts with all major movie studios as well as over 50 smaller and independent studios.
 Films are available to rent in standard-definition, high-definition, and 4K ultra high definition formats, with Dolby Atmos, Dolby Vision, and HDR10 available on supported devices and content.

 In October 2016, Vudu added a free, ad-supported streaming library to its platform in the United States branded as "Movies on Us", featuring recent and classic films.

 In October 2018, Vudu partnered with MGM Television to develop and acquire original programming for Movies on Us, with a focus on "family-friendly, advertiser-friendly content" derived from existing MGM properties.
 Vudu premiered its first original series, Mr. Mom—a continuation of the 1983 film of the same name, on September 12, 2019.